21 Apr National Infertility Awareness Week

 Many people watched as Bart and I embarked on part of our infertility journey on Bravo’s reality television show, Jersey Belle.
 It was difficult filming some scenes when we were going through something very personal in our lives.
 Especially not knowing what the outcome would be.

 Filming scenes at the hospital, at our doctors appointments, in our home and during my interview sessions.
 It was exhausting to go through every day battling infertility, going to many doctor appointments, holistic doctor appointments, chiropractor and acupuncture appointments.
-And then, in addition to these appointments, filming scenes and talking about it to the world, too.
+But then, in addition to these appointments, filming scenes and talking about it to the world, too.
+I knew that when I decided to be a part of the reality tv show, that I would agree to open up about our journey.

-However, this reached so many women and couples going through this same battle.
+However, I didn’t know how this would reach so many women and other couples!
+Our story reached so many going through this same battle.
 I am so thankful we did share this through the reality tv show.
 I was able to bring awareness to infertility and reach many people that also were going through the same battles and difficulties.
+There were so many messages when the show aired from women all over the Unites States and world and continue to get messages about this today.